 - Operation Give Back – This nonprofit strives for equity in education.
 Every year, 45 students in grades 1 – 8 attending Sycamore Community Schools receive 2½ hours of after-school tutoring.
 Operation Give Back also gives students and families access to an onsite Food Pantry.

 - Cincinnati Public Schools – This school district is the third-largest public school district in the state of Ohio.
-See how you can make a difference in a local child’s education here.

 - Vincent de Paul – This charity offers a wide range of services benefiting both individuals and families, including food pantries, a pharmacy, and access to clothing and basic needs.
 See the many ways you can donate here.